-- Alternative Analysis: Evaluation of different alternatives available to mitigate Risk. - Attribute: an observable aspect of a risky situation that has value or reflects a utility objective, such as safety or reliability.
+- Alternative Analysis: Evaluation of different alternatives available to mitigate Risk. - Asset: A retirement unit as defined by Federal Energy Regulatory Commission (FERC) Uniform System of Accounts (USOA) that exhibits risk.1 - Attribute: aAn observable aspect of a risky situation that has value or reflects a utility objective, such as safety or reliability.
 Changes in the Levels of Attributes are used to determine the Consequences of a Risk Event.
-The Attributes in a Cost-Benefit Approach should cover the reasons that a utility would undertake risk mitigation activities. - Baseline: A reference point in time at the start of the new General Rate Case (GRC) cycle. - Baseline Risk: The amount of Residual Risk evaluated at the Baseline (i.e. at the start of the new GRC cycle) after taking into account all risk reduction Benefits from all risk mitigation activities projected to have been performed by the start of the new GRC cycle.
-The projected risk mitigation activities include those that are classified by the IOUs as Controls, as well as all mitigation activities for which the IOUs are seeking approval and/or funding in the current or upcoming Risk Assessment Mitigation Phase (RAMP) and GRC applications. - Benefit: The reduction in Risk, as measured by the changes in Attribute levels, that would occur when a program or set of activities are implemented. - Bow Tie: a tool that consists of the Risk Event in the center, a listing of Drivers on the left side that potentially lead to the Risk Event occurring, and a listing of Consequences on the right side that show the potential Outcomes if the Risk Event occurs. - Consequence (or Impact): the effect of the occurrence of a Risk Event.
-Consequences affect Attributes of a Cost-Benefit Approach. - Control: Currently established measure that is modifying Risk. - CoRE: estimated dollar value of the Consequences of a Risk Event. - Cost-Benefit Approach: a decision-analysis tool for comparing the monetized Benefits of a program, or set of activities, against the costs of the program, or set of activities, to create a measurement of value. - Cost-Benefit Ratio: calculated by dividing the dollar value of Mitigation Benefit by the Mitigation cost estimate. - CPUC: California Public Utilities Commission. - Driver: a factor that could influence the likelihood of occurrence of a Risk Event.
-A Driver may include external events or characteristics inherent to the asset or system.
+The Attributes in a Cost-Benefit Approach should cover the reasons that a utility would undertake risk mitigation activities. - Backcast: Use updated inputs (e.g., new RRUs, new risk models) to recalculate Benefit-Cost Ratios, pre-mitigated risk, post-mitigated risk or other data points as required by the RDF, Commission Ruling or Commission Decision.
+The goal of a Backcast is to establish a bridge between the prior inputs and the new inputs, which ensure an "apples-to-apples" comparison. - Baseline: A reference point in time at the start of the new General Rate Case (GRC) cycle. - Baseline Cost Forecast: An estimate of the expenditures for all RAMP-related Mitigation and Control Programs for which an IOU is seeking approval and/or funding in its current GRC application.
+The Baseline Forecast is used to estimate the Budget Scenario for the Enterprise Portfolios. - Baseline Risk: The amount of Residual Risk evaluated at the Baseline (i.e. at the start of the new GRC cycle) after taking into account all risk reduction Benefits from all risk mitigation activities projected to have been performed by the start of the new GRC cycle.
+The projected risk mitigation activities include those that are classified by the Investor-Owned Utilities (IOU) as Controls, as well as all mitigation activities for which the IOUs are seeking approval and/or funding in the current or upcoming Risk Assessment Mitigation Phase (RAMP) and GRC applications. - Benefit: The reduction in Risk, as measured by the changes in Attribute levels, that would occur when a program or set of activities are implemented. - Cost-Benefit-Cost Ratio (BCR): eCalculated by dividing the dollar value of Mitigation Benefit by the Mitigation cost estimate. - Bow Tie: a tool that consists of the Risk Event in the center, a listing of Drivers on the left side that potentially lead to the Risk Event occurring, and a listing of Consequences on the right side that show the potential Outcomes if the Risk Event occurs.